Create an IP Assignment with everyone who’s worked on your product or idea without a formal contract in place.

 The IP that they create, even if it’s clearly for your business, doesn’t necessarily belong to you unless you have an IP assignment in place.
-There are many examples of founders not having their IP protected, causing an expensive dispute which can make you all but uninvestable.
+There are many examples of founders not having their IP protected, causing an expensive dispute that can make you all but uninvestable.

 An IP assignment ensures that any work they do for the benefit of your company, even if it was before your company was officially incorporated, belongs to your company.
 There is sometimes payment as part of this, which normally is either a nominal figure or what was initially agreed e.g. the contractor price for your website.